 At least it helped me notice that I don’t have enough information to differentiate between customers in any meaningful way and I should spend more time adding new features to the dataset.

 It is funny when people who analyze data “discover” facts that are well known to everybody else.
 I don’t feel wrong about that, because every such situation reminds me of the stories told by my data mining professor at the university.

 Before I tell the story, I must clarify something: a unit of blood is the volume of blood in a single container used for transfusions (approximately 500 ml).

 Back to the story.
 The professor’s team were analyzing medical data related to some surgery (I don’t remember the details).
 At some point, they spotted a few disturbing correlations.
 They discovered that patients who lose more than two units of blood always have some complications after the surgery.

 The team of IT guys who don’t know a lot about medicine were proud of themselves.
 The professor said that they even envisioned getting a Nobel Prize in medicine.

-When they announced the result to the doctors, who gave them the data.
-The doctors started laughing and showed them the first chapter in a book for medical students.
+When they announced the result to the doctors who gave them the data, the doctors started laughing.
+After that, they showed them the first chapter in a book for medicine students.
 What the team taught to be “groundbreaking results” was literally at the beginning of a “Surgery 101” book.

 The second story told by the professor was about the same dataset.
 The team noticed that if a particular doctor (let’s call him Doctor X) performs surgery on Monday afternoon, the patient always ends up with some problems.
 In this case, they were informed that the time and the day of the week do not matter because Doctor X is just a terrible surgeon.